 All participants will be housed in single bedrooms (at FHL and, for those who stay any nights in Seattle, in the UW dorms).

-Dorm rooms/apartments will be left vacant for 2 days between guests and thoroughly cleaned.
-Cleaning supplies will also be available.
 Custodial staff do not enter or clean occupied rooms.
+Cleaning supplies are available.
 Linen exchange is contactless.

 Additional requirements or guidelines may be instituted at any time.

 For information on FHL's travel-related Covid requirements, please see FHL's Before and Upon Arrival Information.
 Do not complete FHL's vaccine attestation form - the RedCap survey administered by the Allen Institute is being used instead of this form.

 Software and code

 The workshop uses Slack, GitHub, and Python as our primary software tools.
 In your RSVP survey you provided us with your Slack and GitHub email addresses and you will receive invitations to join both spaces in advance of the workshop.